 1160 Summit Ln, Mountainside, NJ 07092

-Paterson Great Falls Park is located at 72 McBride Ave, Paterson, NJ 07522.
+Paterson Great Falls Park is at 72 McBride Ave, Paterson, NJ 07522.
 There are park tours at the welcome center (65 McBride Avenue Extension) to give you an in-depth history lesson on the Great Falls.
 Paterson Falls is 75 feet high on the Passaic River.
-Paterson Falls has formed 13,000 years ago at the end of the ice age.
+Paterson Falls formed 13,000 years ago at the end of the ice age.

 You may view the falls from Haines Overlook Park.
 There is a footbridge over the falls that you may walk over to view or walk down the stairs to get a closer look.
 This is truly a hidden treasure in the heart of Paterson.